kauboy26/TLA-trials/notes.md

 It may also be possible set a periodicity in UoW per process.
 That way, premption happens exactly then, otherwise, we can specify a timer that preempts periodically.
 We preempt whichever comes faster

+## Time Taken:
+Start measuring (IMMEDIATELY - measure the current, rough model too) the time taken for TLC to run as a function of the total number of process / total number of CPUs, maybe other params you can find.